With the explosion of option use in recent years, you may be asking yourself, "What are options, and why would anyone consider using them?"

 You certainly don't need options to make money in the stock market, but there are several reasons why you may want to consider using them.
 Calls and puts -- alone, combined with each other, or even in addition to positions in the underlying stock -- can provide various levels of leverage or protection to a portfolio.

-Options can act as insurance to protect gains: Presumed left-for-dead footware fad Crocs
+- Options can act as insurance to protect gains: Priceline.com

-Options can help investors get cheaper entry prices for their stocks: Guess?
+- Options can help investors get cheaper entry prices for their stocks.
+Automotive safety specialist Autoliv

-, in my view, is a quality company selling at a somewhat richer-than-I'd-like price tag.
+(NYSE: ALV), is, in my view, an excellent company selling at a somewhat richer-than-I'd-like price tag.
 Instead of setting a limit order, you could sell puts on the stock.
 If the stock reaches the strike price and the put is executed, the put writer's net purchase price would be lower by the amount they collected.
 If it doesn't, the put writer pockets the amount of money for which the put was sold.
-(NYSE: GES)

-, a big, dominant, company, but one whose business is being chipped away at the margins.
+(Nasdaq: MSFT), the definition of big, dominant, company, but one whose core business is close to saturated, and who is facing a "death of a thousand cuts" fate by adoption of Windows-free smartphones and tablets, cloud computing, and freeware office software.
 Microsoft's stock price has spent most of the last decade bouncing between $25 and $30.
 Long-term stock investors likely won't have much beyond a modest dividend to show for their patience.
 But a disciplined "buy-write" covered call strategy can enhance those anemic returns.
-(NYSE: MSFT)

-Or they can be employed in an attempt to double or triple your money almost overnight: This strategy's not for the faint of heart (or perhaps strong of brain).
-Still, buying calls on beaten-down small caps like Portfolio Recovery Associates
+- Or they can be employed in an attempt to double or triple your money almost overnight.
+This strategy's not for the faint of heart (or perhaps strong of brain).
+Still, buying calls on beaten-down small caps like Chipotle

-But no matter how options are used, it's wise to always remember Robert A. Heinlein's acronym: TANSTAAFL (There Ain't No Such Thing as a Free Lunch).
+But no matter how options are used, it's wise to always remember Robert A. Heinlein's acronym: TANSTAAFL, or "There Ain't No Such Thing as a Free Lunch."
 Insurance costs money -- money that comes out of your potential profits.
 Steady income comes at the cost of limiting the prospective upside of your investment.
 The chance for a quick double or triple has the accompanying risk of losing the money you paid for the option.

 The Foolish bottom line